Algernon Sidney Crapsey: Last days and death

 Crapsey suffered poor health in his late seventies, but for his eightieth birthday on June 28, 1927, many friends visited him.
 He later said that it was the "happiest day in his life."
 However, Crapsey became ill before the following Christmas.
 He died on December 31, 1927.
 He was survived by his wife, two sisters, five children and six grandchildren.
 A Presbyterian minister officiated at Crapsey's private funeral.
 Crapsey's ashes were placed in the family plot at Mt Hope Cemetery in Rochester.

 After his death, the press remembered Crapsey "as being honest, tolerant and kind."
 He fought for what he believed in, but did not try to force his beliefs on anyone.
 He was a Good Samaritan.
-One account recalled that Crapsey had taken coal and food to a needy family, that he spent read to blind workers, that he counseled prisoners and bereaved relatives, and admitted hoodlums into his night school classes.
+One account recalled that Crapsey had taken coal and food to a needy family, that he read to blind workers, that he counseled prisoners and bereaved relatives, and admitted hoodlums into his night school classes.
 In summary, the Rochester press remembered how Crapsey had "worked tirelessly for a better city."